dzackgarza/Notes/Class_Notes/2019/Algebra/PSets/PSet 9/Quals.md

 $(2) \implies (1)$:

-Suppose $A$ has distinct eigenvalues, then by Lemma 1 we have
+Suppose $A$ has distinct eigenvalues.
+By Lemma 2 we have
 $$
 f_n(x) = \prod_{j=1}^n f_j(x),
 $$